jere24/advanced-programming/README.md

 The results are the following:

-Model Performance Red Wine
+_Model Performance Red Wine_
 elapsed: 22.1min finished
 Mean Squared Error: 0.2808 degrees.
 Accuracy = 94.83%.
 R-Squared = 0.56.

-Model Performance White Wine
+_Model Performance White Wine_
 elapsed: 63.1min finished
 Mean Squared Error: 0.3348 degrees.
 Accuracy = 93.82%.
 R-Squared = 0.56.

 ## Neural network
-> Everything related to the random forest can be found in the file [NeuralNet.ipynb]()
+> Everything related to the random forest can be found in the file [neural_net.ipynb](https://github.com/jere24/advanced-programming/blob/master/neural_net.ipynb)

+Neural networks work similarly to the brain.
+It takes inputs (in our case 11 physicochemical properties) and then feeds it to different neurons in different layers.
+For this we used the tensorflow keras library for python.
+We trained a neural network to predict the quality as accurately as possible.
+For this we created a neural net with 3 layers:
+- Layer 1: 64 nodes of rectified linear activation functions (relu)
+- Layer 2: 64 nodes of rectified linear activation functions (relu)
+- Layer 3: 64 nodes of sigmoid activation functions

+These 64 outputs are then condensed into one output number which represents the output.
+We then go on to test the output with our test data.

+_Model Performance Red Wine_
+Testing set Mean Abs Error:  0.62
+Testing set MSE:  0.86

+_Model Performance White Wine_
+Testing set Mean Abs Error:  0.54
+Testing set MSE:  0.51

+The code for this part is losely base on: https://www.tensorflow.org/tutorials/keras/regression

 ## Comparison
 > Everything related to the random forest can be found in the file [comparison.ipynb]() TODO How do the two methods compare?
 Which one is better?

 In case you want to know how good your wine is gonna be and you have a chemical laboratory at hand, this is a method you can use to predict the quality of your wine.
+Cheers!